 There are three models in the range.
 These are:

-- Miele Triflex HX1 (£499) – the entry-level model.
+- Miele Triflex HX1 (£479) – the entry-level model.
 Available in grey ,white or red.
-Comes with a wall mount, a non-turbo brush, multi-surface floorhead and a detachable battery that Miele claims lasts for up to an hour.
+Comes with a wall mount, a non-turbo brush, multi-surface floorhead and a detachable battery.

-Do you really need to spend £700 on a vacuum cleaner?
+Do you really need to spend nearly £700 on a vacuum cleaner?

 Cordless vacs tend to be much pricier than corded models, with many costing at least £250.